Skip to main content

 No Steam, No PC, No Printer

 That's the whole pitch.
 Meccha Chameleon the game is a paid PC title on Steam, and the IRL version needs a 3D printer or a paint kit.
 This needs a phone and a selfie.
-Starrd runs in any mobile browser and as an iOS app, and your first video is free to try — so you can become the hider before you ever touch Steam.
+Starrd runs in any mobile browser and as an iOS app, and a full video is 100 credits (about $5.99) — so you can become the hider without ever touching Steam.

 Common Mistakes